 Sales teams constantly search for the most effective way to close deals and increase revenue.
-But with so many leads to pursue, it can take time to prioritise which ones are worth pursuing.
+But with so many leads to pursue, it can take time to prioritize which ones are worth pursuing.
 Thankfully, the MEDDIC sales methodology has emerged as a popular solution to this problem.
 By focusing on critical criteria, B2B sales teams can improve their chances of success by targeting the most qualified buyers.

 In this guide, we’ll dive into the details of MEDDIC and explore how you can use it to close more deals and streamline your sales process.